joostkremers/parsebib/README.md

 `parsebib-parse` basically just calls `parsebib-parse-bib-buffer` or `parsebib-parse-json-buffer` as appropriate and passes its arguments on to those functions.
 The argument `entries` is passed to both, as is `fields`.
 The field names in `fields` need to be strings, regardless of the file format, though. `parsebib-parse` converts the strings to symbols when it parses a `.json` file.
 The `strings` argument is only passed to `parsebib-parse-bib-buffer`, since there are obviously no `@String`s in a `.json` file.

 The `display` argument controls the way in which the entry data is returned.
 By default, it returns the data in a way that is suitable for display.
-For `.bib` files, this means that `@String` abbreviations are expanded and cross-references are resolved.
+For `.bib` files, this means that `@String` abbreviations are expanded, cross-references are resolved and TeX markup in field values is removed or replaced with Unicode characters.
 For `.json` files, it means that fields are returned as strings and that month and day parts in date fields are ignored.

 See the doc strings of `parsebib-parse`, `parsebib-parse-bib-buffer` and `parsebib-parse-json-buffer` for details on the meaning of `display`.